Jkites/HikeTracker/README.md

 - As a user, I want to be able to view the hikes from my accomplishments list
 - As a user, I want to be able to select a hike and edit a statistic, such as rating out of 10
 - As a user, I want to be able to sort my hikes by length or rating
+- As a user, I want to be able to have the option to save my hikes
+- As a user, I want to be able to have the option to load my hikes from a file